 Habitat

 Bongos are found in eastern, western as well as central Africa.
-However because of deforestation, the habitat of the animal is getting lesser and lesser.
+However, due to deforestation, the animal's habitat is shrinking more and more.
 Bongos live where the jungle is dense.
 They can also be found in western Africa where there is bamboo plantation.
 The population of bongo could also be found in few regions of Kenya.
 Historically Uganda also had bongos but now they are completely wiped out.
 Hunting the animal is also the major reason for its extinction.

 Predators